 Figure 4: (a) Measured intensity contrast between diffraction orders excited with different circular polarizations as a function of the relative angle between the two sublattices, (b)-(d) Measured k- space CD maps for angles 20°, 33°, 60°.

 polarization contrast diminishes.
-This confirms that indeed the PB phase acquired by the SP waves is the main effect responsible for the spin-dependent directional excitation in our graphene-like metasurface.
-Again, this polarization selectivity in the K and Kf directions is reminiscent of the spin- dependent valleys in the characteristic dispersion of the TMDs.
-Further important observations can be made by investigating the particular CD maps of structures with different a (Fig. 4 (b)-(d)).
-We see that the structure with a = 33° exhibiting the maximum contrast (Fig. 4 (c)) is also characterized by rather homogeneous diffraction spots, similar to the hexagonal structure in Fig. 2 (c).
-Moving away from the peak angle we note that the polarization of the orders located at K and Kr points become space-variant.
-Interestingly, this behaviour is also imprinted in the corresponding plasmonic modes.
-Figure 5 (a) shows the measured and the calculated IFS CD map behind the structure with a lattice constant a = 510 nm and /theta = ?r/3.
-It appears from the color-coding that the polarization exciting each of the plasmonic mode rings is strongly varying along the azimuthal direction.
-This effect becomes even more pronounced when the structure period is increased to a = 574nm (see Fig. 1) and the angle is set to 0 = tt/4.
-The measured and the calculated maps indicate the polarization state of the absorption in the k-space, therefore one can regard our structure as a resonant space-variant polarizer.
-The effect of this optical manipulation is conveniently mapped as a closed path on a Poincare sphere resulting in the geometric Berry phase.
-By following the calculated plasmonic modes one can indeed notice a winding phase within each diffraction spot
+This confirms that the PB phase acquired by the SP waves is the main effect responsible for the spin-dependent directional excitation of our graphene-like metasurface.
+Again, the polarization selectivity in the K and Kf directions is reminiscent of the spin- dependent valleys in the characteristic dispersion of the TMDs.
+We made further important observations by investigating the CD maps of structures with different a (Fig. 4b-d).
+We found that the structure with a = 33° exhibiting the maximum contrast (Fig. 4 c) also had homogeneous diffraction spots, similar to the hexagonal structure (Fig. 2c).
+Away from the peak angle, we noted that the polarization of the orders located at K and Kr points became space-variant.
+Interestingly, this behavior is also imprinted in the corresponding plasmonic modes.
+Figure 5a shows the measured and calculated IFS CD map behind the structure with a lattice constant a = 510 nm and /theta = ?r/3.
+It appears from the color-coding that the polarization exciting each of the plasmonic mode rings varies strongly along the azimuthal direction.
+The effect becomes more pronounced when the structure period is increased to a = 574nm (Fig. 1) and the angle is set to 0 = tt/4.
+Our measured and calculated maps indicate the polarization state of the absorption in the k-space; therefore, one can regard our structure as a resonant space-variant polarizer.
+To examine the effect of this optical manipulation, we conveniently mapped the data as a closed path on a Poincare sphere, resulting in the geometric Berry phase.
+By following the calculated plasmonic modes, we indeed noticed a winding phase within each diffraction spot